abshakiba/RepData_PeerAssessment1/reseach.md

 max_interval <- mean_interval[mean_interval$steps >= max(mean_interval$steps),]$interval
 ```

-As you see, interval 835 has the maximum number of steps on average.
+As you see, interval 835 has the maximum number of steps on average .

 Imputing Missing Values
 -----------------------